danilop/SNS2IFTTT/README.md

 6. Create a Recipes
 7. Choose Maker as Trigger ('this')
 8. Select Receive a Web Request
-9. Write the Event Name exacly as is the iftttMakerEventName variable of the Lambda function (step 3.4 on AWS)
+9. Write the Event Name exacly as is the `iftttMakerEventName` variable of the Lambda function (step 3.4 on AWS)
 10. Select Create Trigger
-11. 'Value1' contains the body of the SNS message
+11. `Value1` contains the body of the SNS message
 12. Choose whatever you want as Action ('that'), for example:
-  1. iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT installed on the device), e.g. you can set the notification to 'SNS {{Value1}}'
+  1. iOS or Android Notifications to receive it on your mobile (you need the IF app from IFTTT installed on the device), e.g. you can set the notification to `SNS {{Value1}}`
   2. A Channel from the Connected Home category to have a *visible* effect, e.g. [Philips Hue](https://ifttt.com/hue) to change the color of your lights to red
   3. Slack to send a message to your team
   4. Trello to create a new card